ML4BM-Lab/GUEST/README.md

 This is a package for evaluating Graph Embedding prediction methodologies.
 It includes multiple functionalities that will ease the development of drug repurposing models.
 This is included as a part of the paper "Towards a more inductive world for drug repurposing approaches".

 ## Tutorial
-In order to use the package, you can go through the following steps:
 First, load your DTI network.
 It must a 2 column file, with Drugs in the first column and Proteins in the second column.
 An example is located in the test folder (nr_dti.txt).